teamputtygen/hn-docs/docs/researcher/access-data.rst

 authentication and metadata management.

-At this time, it is assumed that the distributed Onedata infrastructure is already deployed by the Buyer's Group Data Managers and the endpoints of Onezone and Oneproviders are publicly available.
+At this time, it is assumed that the distributed Onedata infrastructure is already deployed by the Buyer's Group :ref:`data-coordinator` and the endpoints of Onezone and Oneproviders are available.

 Using Nuvla to provision data access client
 -------------------------------------------